 Where the offer of places to all the applicants in any of the categories listed above would lead to oversubscription the governors will implement the following provisions:

-Parents applying for a place in reception must submit the LA Common Application Form (CAF) from your local authority either online or on paper and return it to them by the 13th January 2017.
+Parents applying for a place in the Reception classes must submit the eAdmissions form/online form from your local authority and return it to them by the 15th January 2020.
 You should also complete the School’s Supplementary Information Form (SIF).
-Whilst this is not compulsory, the information on the SIF enables the governing body to assess your application fully against the school’s criteria in the event of oversubscription.
+Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the school’s criteria in the event of oversubscription.
 Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application.
-If you do not complete both forms described above and return them by 15th January 2017, the Governing body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
+If you do not complete both forms described above and return them by 15th January 2020, the Governing Body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
 It is very unlikely that your child will be offered a place if a SIF is not supplied.

 If any of the details on either of your forms changes between the date of application and the receipt of the letter of offer or refusal, you must inform the school and the local authority immediately.
 If misleading information is given or allowed to remain on either of your forms, the Governing Body reserves the right to withdraw the place, even if the child has already started school.